grassmunk/Chicago95/INSTALL.md

 ### [ Bash terminal Fonts ]
 Copy the folder `Fonts/vga_font` to `~/.fonts/truetype/` if the `.fonts/truetype` folder doesn't exist just create it before you copy the files.

-Update your font cache: `sudo fc-cache -f -v`
+Update your font cache: `fc-cache -f -v`

-In xfce-term preferences, go to the Appearance tab and select the font `Less Perfect DOS VGA` or `More Pefect DOS VGA`, size 12.
+In xfce4-term go to the Edit->Preferences and click on the Appearance tab and select the font `Less Perfect DOS VGA` or `More Pefect DOS VGA`, size 12.
 For better readability, uncheck "Allow bold text".

 If desired, you can use an MS-DOS style cursor by going to the General tab, setting "Cursor shape" to "Underline" and checking the box for "Cursor blinks".